GetJet Airlines

-GetJet Airlines is a Lithuanian charter airline company founded in 2016.
+GetJet Airlines is a Lithuanian airline company established in 2016 that offers charter flights and aircraft with crew leasing services worldwide.
+Since 2022, the company has been part of the GetJet Group.

-GetJet Airlines has operated ACMI wet leases for airlines including Wizz Air, Finnair, Transavia, Icelandair, TUI Airways, Vueling, Air Serbia and others.
+GetJet Airlines has operated ACMI wet leases for airlines including Eurowings, Wizz Air, Finnair, Etihad Airways Transavia, Icelandair, TUI Airways, Vueling, and others.

 History

-GetJet Airlines was founded by Aleksandr (Alex) Celiadin.
-The company was issued an Air Operator Certificate (AOC) from Lithuania in November 2022.
+GetJet Airlines was founded by Aleksandr Celiadin.
 The company's first flight took place on 25 May 2016.

-In late 2018, the company took over Small Planet Airlines's chartered flights from the Vilnius Airport.
+In late 2018, the company took over Small Planet Airlines' chartered flights from the Vilnius Airport.

 In September 2019, the company signed an agreement to operate Sunwing Airlines flights in Canadian territory.
 In October 2019, GetJet Airlines began operating transatlantic flights to North America between Warsaw and Toronto on behalf of LOT Polish Airlines using an Airbus A330 aircraft.

 In 2020, during the COVID-19 pandemic, GetJet modified aircraft to transport cargo, including the first COVID-19 vaccines to Lithuania.
 In 2020, GetJet was named the leader of Lithuania's transport and logistics sector at the Verslo žinios awards.

 In 2022, GetJet Airlines operated its first commercial flight to Australia.
 It reported EBITDA of 28 million EUR in 2023.

 In 2023, GetJet Airlines achieved a profitability level that stood out significantly within the aviation industry.
 According to the International Air Transport Association (IATA), the average EBIT margin among industry players was 4.5%, while GetJet Airlines reported an EBIT margin of 15.9%—nearly four times higher.

-In 2024, GetJet Airlines Latvia received the Part 129 Operation Specification approval from the Federal Aviation Administration (FAA), a prerequisite for the carrier to operate passenger flights to and from the USA.

 In 2024, GetJet Airlines added three Airbus A320 and two Boeing 737-800 aircraft to its fleet.

 In 2024, GetJet Airlines was recognized as one of the 25 most productive companies in Lithuania.

-In 2024, GetJet Aviation Holdings, an international aviation services group headquartered in Lithuania, reported a net profit of €25.4 million, with total revenues across the companies which currently comprise the group reaching €184.3 million in 2024.
+In 2024, GetJet Aviation Holdings (now GetJet Group), an international aviation services group headquartered in Lithuania, reported a net profit of €25.4 million, with total revenues across the companies which currently comprise the group reaching €184.3 million in 2024.
 GetJet continues to maintain one of the highest profitability rates globally in the ACMI and aircraft maintenance sectors.

+In 2025, GetJet Airlines reported revenue of €165 million, EBITDA of €13 million and net profit of €9.4 million.
+During the year, the airline added six aircraft, bringing its fleet to 20, and expanded its international operations through partnerships with Etihad Airways and Eurowings.
+The company also announced plans to expand its in-house maintenance capabilities, including a €10 million MRO facility at Vilnius Airport.

+In 2026, GetJet Airlines expanded its investment in aircraft maintenance infrastructure as part of a strategy to increase its technical independence and reduce reliance on external maintenance providers.
+In addition to a 4,664-square-metre site at Vilnius International Airport, GetJet Group subsidiary Airhub Aviation secured an adjacent 11,200-square-metre site for a second hangar, with approximately €25 million planned for the project.
+The new facility will become the group's third MRO facility.